krhetest/LabBench.Manual/docs/index.md

 which will delete all devices, all experiments, all protocols, and all data from LabBench.
 The `-p` option is not required, if you do not specify this option on the command line the program will prompt you to type in the sentence `I AM VERY SURE I WANT TO DO THIS` before it will reset the system.

-Please consider very carefully if you need to reset the system before executing this command, as this will irrevocally delete all data without any possibility to restore it.
+Please consider very carefully if you need to reset the system before executing this command, as this will irrevocably delete all data without any possibility to restore it.
 You might want to consider backing up LabBench with the `labconf backup` command before you perform a `labconf reset` of the system.

 [Go to table of contents](#table-of-contents)